deartc/DancingPythonistaFitness/README.md

 Correct use of Git/Github and commits:  I followed the correct steps in the project guidelines to create and name the github repository that would reflect a distinct repository.
 I then used the proper guidelines to initilize the project and add files using git bash and the command line.
 I then far exceeded the minimum number of commits needed to pass.

+Note to Mentors:

+I am actively trying to get a video of the project as suggested by the mentors.
+I started my project early, completed the Treehouse curriculum early and completed Standford University CodeinPlace curriculum (there is no certificate involed just training) to aid in getting project done early because
+I know I might not have time later due to Agile/Scrum CSM training and  Agile MBA training.
+THe agile training might involve training of children in python so I wanted to do a project involved in coding and movement.
+I wanted some of the coding to be simpler.
+I would love to learn more about webscraping and flask but not sure I can complete much more on project since I will possibly be seeking a new job in June.

 Requriements not used:
 Create a class, then create at least one object of that class and populate it with data.
 The value of at least one object must be used somewhere in your code